-Hormones are chemicals secreted by the endocrine glands, which are carried by the blood to the respective organs to regulate certain physiological processes.
-The organs on which the hormones act are known as the target organs.
-The target cells have receptors on their surface that recognize the respective hormones.
+Hormones are chemicals secreted by various endocrine glands directly into the blood and transported to the respective organs, where they act by regulating various metabolic processes.
+The organ affected by the hormone is called the target organ.
+The target cells have specific receptors to recognize the respective hormones.

-- Endocrine Glands– The glands that do not have ducts and transport their secretions directly to the site of action through the blood are known as endocrine glands.
-For eg., adrenal glands, pituitary glands, etc.
+- Endocrine Glands– These glands that do not have ducts and transport their secretions directly to the site of action through the blood, e.g. adrenal glands, pituitary glands, etc.

-- Exocrine Glands– These glands have ducts to pass their secretions.
-For eg., sweat, liver, etc.
+- Exocrine Glands– These glands have ducts to pass their secretions, e.g., sweat, liver, etc.

 Hormone Functions – Various Hormones And Their Functions

 Hormones control the functions of all the organs.
 They affect the diverse processes of growth and development, reproduction and sexual characteristics.
 Very small amounts of hormones can induce very prominent responses in the body.
-Most of the hormones are derived from proteins.
+Most of the hormones are proteins or steroids.

 However, too much or too less of something is always dangerous.
 When a hormone produces too much or too little hormones, it results in hormonal imbalance.